 Chlamydia, Gonorrhoea & Syphilis

-But, to avoid bacterial STIs altogether you’d have to forget about sucking, rimming, heavy petting, and even kissing, unless you use protection for all those at all times, since they can all result in transmission.
+But, to avoid bacterial STIs altogether, you’d have to forget about sucking, rimming, heavy petting, and even kissing – unless you use protection for all those at all times – since they can all result in transmission.
 Some recent studies even show kissing is the number one cause of oral gonorrhoea and chlamydia.

 Controversial, huh?
 And yet it could very well be true.
 It really looks like, whatever you do, you may not be able to avoid a bacterial infection after all.
-The good news here, however, is that all three of these are easily treatable, and don’t cause complications, as long as they’re detected early.
+The good news here, however, is that all three of these are easily treatable, and don’t cause complications – as long as they’re detected early.

 So, in addition to their use being impractical and unsustainable, condoms actually seem inferior to most other prevention tools, and the risk reduction they offer is limited enough for you to contract many STIs regardless of whether you use one or not.

 Are condoms really just good self-care or are they being employed for other reasons?
 An easy substitute for education?
 A fix for the guilt and shame surrounding sex for pleasure.
 A “cure” for anal?
 Consequently, ask yourself why so many of us continue to disengage from this trend.
-Are we all just irresponsible savage troublemakers?
-Or are we, perhaps, just building immunity to the fear the narrative of sexual safety has been
+Are we all just irresponsible troublemakers?
+Or are we, perhaps, just building immunity to the fear the narrative of sexual safety has been saturated with?

 That said, though we may be disproportionately affected by this phenomenon, it isn’t just our population to whom sex-negative social attitudes are doing a huge disservice.
-Shaming, even in the most indirect of forms, serves nothing but oppression and creates barriers to our well-being, including sexual, regardless of sexual identity.
+Shaming, even in the most indirect of forms, serves nothing but oppression and creates barriers to our well-being – including sexual – regardless of sexual identity.
 It affects all of us.

-I don’t know about you but I sure think it’s about time we set a new standard for this conversation.
-I genuinely believe that, if anyone wishes to discuss something as personal and delicate as our sexual behaviours, especially if they intend to hand out unsolicited advice on how we ought to govern our bodies and interactions, they should be expected to enter the conversation with nothing short of pioneering insight, and a level of sensitivity and respect our entirely natural, incredibly complex, and fucking beautiful sex deserves.
+I don’t know about you, but I sure think it’s about time we set a new standard for this conversation.
+I genuinely believe that, if anyone wishes to discuss something as personal and delicate as our sexual behaviours – especially if they intend to hand out unsolicited advice on how we ought to govern our bodies and interactions – they should be expected to enter the conversation with nothing short of pioneering insight, and a level of sensitivity and respect our entirely natural, incredibly complex, and fucking beautiful sex deserves.